amalpoulose/Home-Automation-using-RaspberryPi-IOT/README.md

      7. Create your twilio number(+1415xxxxxx) and include it in the program
      8. Do steps to setup Temperature sensor DS18B20(refer above).
      9. Do steps to enable I2C & Picamera(refer above).
+     10.Run pubnub_txt.py for controlling the system using pubnub 11.Run pubnub_rcv.py for seeing the messages recieved in pubnub

  # Pin Connections